What is business banking?

 Defaulting a loan payment can also hurt a business’s creditworthiness, raise interest rates, and trigger legal proceedings against the business.

-Note: Rho does not provide lending services, which is why many of our clients work with a local or global bank brand for lending and Rho for our platform’s automation, expense, treasury, and zero-fee ACHs and domestic wires capabilities.
+Note: Rho does not provide lender services, which is why many of our business clients work with a local or global bank brand for lending and Rho for our platform’s automation, expense, treasury, and zero-fee ACHs and domestic wires capabilities.

 Another benefit of business checking and savings accounts is that deposits are FDIC-insured up to $250k.
 This means account holders’ funds will be protected up to $250k if their financial institution fails.

-In light of the recent collapse of Silicon Valley Bank, some banks now offer a “networked” banking solution, in which deposits of greater than $250k are spread out across several banks, ensuring additional FDIC coverage.
+In light of the 2023 collapse of Silicon Valley Bank, some banks now offer a “networked” banking solution, in which deposits of greater than $250k are spread out across several banks, ensuring additional Member FDIC coverage.

 For example, Rho offers Treasury Management Accounts, which is built on a network of over 400 FDIC-insured banks, allowing you to access up to $75M in FDIC deposit insurance per entity.